All things festive: selling gifts and flowers online

 “Follow me on Instagram” section from the Cloud 9 Design website

 You can also add your product catalog to Facebook or use shoppable posts on Instagram.
 Instagram can be a perfect marketing channel for a highly visual business like yours.
 You will also be able to answer questions there: your customers may have a lot to ask, from questions on pricing to advice on what gift to choose for their mom’s anniversary.
-And don'r forget, you can also run visually driven ads on TikTok, or even open storefront with your products with TikTok Shopping.
+And don'r forget, you can also run visually driven ads on TikTok.

 You might find providing pre-sales customer support extremely useful.
 Unless your customers are florists or expert gifters themselves, they are likely not as proficient in your product area as you are — especially if you are selling “out of the ordinary” goods.
 Give them the possibility to talk directly to your employees.
 And if you have a lot of customers during holiday sales rush periods, make sure that you have enough employees on hand to answer their questions (on the internet and also by phone).